nicks219/nicks219/README.md

 ### Hi there 👋

-* I'm a middle level .NET developer
+* I'm a pre-middle level .NET developer
 <!--
 **nicks219/nicks219** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.